HD3C: Efficient Medical Data Classification for Edge Devices: Results and Discussions

-Real-world medical signals often contain persistent environmental noise, which can impair classification performance \citep{clifford_classification_2016}.
-The inherent robustness of HDC-X's encoding mechanism, as supported by Theorem \ref{thm: robust_to_input_noise}, allows it to maintain high accuracy even with noisy inputs.
-As shown in Figure \ref{fig:sensitivity_plot}(d), HDC-X experiences only 1.39\% drop in accuracy under 15\% input noise, demonstrating its reliability in noisy settings.
+\textbf{Resilience to Input Noise.} Real-world medical signals often contain persistent environmental noise, which can impair classification performance~\cite{clifford_classification_2016}.
+The inherent robustness of HD3C's encoding mechanism, as supported by Theorem~\ref{thm: robust_to_input_noise}, allows it to maintain high accuracy even with noisy inputs.
+As shown in Figure~\ref{fig:sensitivity_plot}(d), HD3C experiences only 1.39\% drop in accuracy under 15\% input noise, demonstrating its reliability in noisy settings.